What it is:

 - tools/building supplies

-- Non-cash gifts are often eligible for a tax receipt (you must consult with the receiving charity for details on their acceptance policy).
+- Non-cash gifts are often eligible for a tax receipt.
+You must consult with the receiving charity for details on their acceptance policy.

 How it Works:

 - Provide the charity with documentation on your cost and date of original purchase.
+Please note, the charity will issue a donation receipt for the item’s current fair market value, subject to certain situations.

 - Allow the charity to arrange an independent appraisal to establish the FMV (fair market value) for receipting purposes.